opensearch-project/project-website/_posts/2021-07-08-how-to-upgrade-from-opendistro-to-opensearch.markdown

 OpenSearch can be upgraded using a Rolling upgrade process for most minor and major versions so upgrading going forward will not usually interrupt service.
 Like Kibana OSS, OpenSearch Dashboards does not support rolling upgrades, but it supports restart upgrades.
 You are able to stop all Open Distro instances, deploy a new OpenSearch Dashboards instance and direct traffic to it.

-For more information on upgrading please see our [Upgrading FAQs](https://opensearch.org/faq/#c3).and if you have questions about backward compatibility you can check dB’s post on [Backwards Compatibility FAQ](https://opensearch.org/blog/technical-posts/2021/06/opensearch-backwards-compatibility-faq/)..
+For more information on upgrading please see our [Upgrading FAQs](https://opensearch.org/faq/#c3) and if you have questions about backward compatibility you can check dB’s post on [Backwards Compatibility FAQ](https://opensearch.org/blog/technical-posts/2021/06/opensearch-backwards-compatibility-faq/).
 If you’re looking for a great “getting started” guide I’d recommend Gedalyah’s [Install and Configure OpenSearch guide](https://logz.io/blog/opensearch-tutorial-installation-configuration/).

-Closing on a high note, hope this blog post helps and feel free to reach out if you have more questions.
+Hope this blog post helps!
+We plan to have a follow up post on upgrading from Elasticsearch to OpenSearch next!
+If you have any feedback/suggestions on new topics please reach out.
 Thanks to OpenSearch team for making this happen.

-If you have any feedback/suggestions on new topics please reach out to us. we plan to have a follow up post to upgrade from Elasticsearch to OpenSearch for community who do not use Open Distro.